Jamie Dimon: Before The Nation Went Bankrupt

 Jamie Dimon: Before The Nation Went Bankrupt is in part a history of the current financial crisis, a conflation of romantic love, lust and financial abstraction, and an exploration of the impulse of powerful white men to dominate.
 The letters are based in truth, many of the details are facts, but they expand into conjecture to tell a deeper truth about capitalism and the tenuous myths that hold it together.
 The letters are an account of the impending collapse of neoliberalism, (true) and a look inside the minds of the cynical bunch who pulled it back from the precipice (mostly true).
 The story lays bare the flimsiness of neoliberalism, composed of libidinal impulses disguised as rational processes.
 Not quite fiction and not quite satire, the letters are a cry in the dark from an insular world that brought us all to the brink of financial, physical and moral ruin.

 The performance itself blurs the line between subject and performer.
 As the Jamie Dimon onstage wrestles with the abstractions in his life, the composed tone of the performance unhinges.
 The abstractions of the economy have begun to unravel and are having disastrous effects in real life.
 At the same time, the abstracted distance in which Dimon has lived his personal life and formed his opinions of the world are also collapsing.
-As his world implodes, a white man in a suit, confidently assured of his place as the center of attention, begins to confront his mortality
+As his world implodes, a white man in a suit, confidently assured of his place at the center of attention, begins to confront his mortality.

 Video Excerpt: Introduction

-Video Excerpt: Letter To Julia
+Video Excerpt: Letter To Lover #1

 Live Performance excerpt: Letter to Daughter Julia